Tanishka974/AI-ML-2026/README.md

 # AI-ML-2026
-This is where i start learning AI/ML right from the basics , the purpose of this trajectory for me is to track my progress
+This is where i start learning AI/ML right from the basics , the purpose of this repositary for me is to track my progress